-How to Sear Crisp, Moist Salmon Fillets – Make restaurant-quality salmon in your own kitchen!
+How to Pan Sear Crisp, Moist Salmon Fillets – Make restaurant-quality, perfectly cooked salmon in your own kitchen!
 Golden crust, moist & flaky within.
 Fast, easy tutorial, 20 minute meal, healthy & delicious.

 It all started when my stepdaughter, aka “the pickiest eater on planet Earth,” developed a taste for salmon.
-Once I discovered she liked this healthy food, I was determined to perfect my salmon-cooking technique.
-She preferred the salmon served at one of our favorite local restaurants– it was pan-seared, moist and flaky with a crisp golden crust.
+Once I discovered she liked this great alternative to red meat, which can be high in saturated fat, I was determined to perfect my cooked salmon technique.
+I much prefer it to red meat, which is high in saturated fat.
+She preferred the pan seared salmon served at one of our favorite local restaurants– it was moist and flaky with a crisp golden crust.
 After struggling to make it the same way at home, I finally landed on a technique that produces restaurant-quality salmon every time.
 And my stepdaughter?
 She now likes mine better than the restaurant version!

 This technique involves a simple combination of pan searing and oven roasting.
-Use boneless fillets, skin on or off– either will work.
-By following this recipe, you can have perfectly seared salmon fillets on the table in less than 20 minutes.
+Use boneless fillets, skin on for a crispy skin or skin off for a crispy golden crust — either will work.
+By following this great recipe, you can have perfectly seared salmon filets on the table in less than 20 minutes.
 Roast some veggies, steam a little couscous, and you’ve got a healthy, satisfying meal.